myosyn/Nabi/docs/CONTRIBUTING.md

 * What it does
 * Why we should add it

 Based on this, we will ask the two owners (@euphorxa & @vispin) for their opinions.
-If they accept, then the pull request will be merged into the repository.
-If not, then it will be closed.
+If they accept, the pull request will be merged into the repository.
+If not, it will be closed.

 Also, if there are any issues that have the label `Feature` on it, these pull requests have higher priority over the rest, primarily because we absolutely need these features completed as soon